haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/bk-migration-guide.md

 ### Extensions and custom code {#migrate-extensions-code}
 We've been working hard with the development community to help you use your Magento 1 extensions in Magento 2.
 Now we're proud to present the <a href="https://marketplace.magento.com/" target="_blank">Magento Marketplace</a>, where you can download or purchase the latest versions of your favourite extensions.

-Also, we have developed the <a href="https://github.com/magento/code-migration" target="_blank">Code Migration Toolkit</a>, which will help to port your extensions and custom code to Magento 2, significantly reducing your efforts.
+Also, we have developed the <a href="https://github.com/magento/code-migration" target="_blank">代码迁移 Toolkit</a>, which will help to port your extensions and custom code to Magento 2, significantly reducing your efforts.

 More information on developing extensions for Magento 2 is available in the <a href="{{ page.baseurl }}/extension-dev-guide/bk-extension-dev-guide.html" target="_blank">PHP开发文档</a>.